yoursunny/nfsdump/pathtree/README.md

 1. timestamp (start time)
 2. operation, one of: attr, readlink, read, write, dir, setattr, create, mkdir, symlink, remove, rmdir, rename
 3. full name
-4. (read/write only) file version
+4. (read/write/readdir only) file version
-5. (read/write only) segment start
+5. (read/write only) offset as integer; (readdir only) cookie as hex
-6. (read/write only) segment count
+6. (read/write only) count as integer; (readdir only) directory entry count as integer

 File version is the mtime before read/write operation starts, as observed by the client.

+## rwmerge

+This tool merges consecutive read/write/readdir operations in `operations` output.

+Invocation:

+    nodejs rwmerge.js < x.clientIP.operations > x.clientIP.ops

 Each segment is 4096 octets.
 Reading/writing any portion of a segment is converted to reading/writing the whole segment.
 Multiple consequtive read/write operations on sequential range are merged and shown as one operation.

+The output is CSV format.
+Columns:

+1. timestamp (start time)
+2. operation, one of: attr, readlink, read, write, dir, setattr, create, mkdir, symlink, remove, rmdir, rename
+3. full name
+4. (read/write/readdir only) file version
+5. (read/write) segment start; (readdir only) segment start, always 0
+6. (read/write/readdir only) segment count

+File version is the mtime before read/write operation starts, as observed by the client.